-Over the past few years, private sector companies have been eager to develop small satellites of their own, to gather business intelligence and test out new technologies.
+Over the past few years, private sector astropreneurs have been eager to develop small satellites of their own, to gather business intelligence and test out new technologies.

 Small satellites are being used to more accurately detect weather patterns, closely monitor oil inventory levels, provide real-time images of Earth, track cargo ships, study deforestation—and even identify how many cars are in the parking lot of a retailer.
 These new data streams from space help generate unique insights and economic activity across a myriad of industries and sectors.

-Big data is transforming the way many of our clients do business—and the way we do business with them.
-At Sawhorse Marketing Group, we’re helping our partners in the insurance industry evolve through new digital tools and tactics, and they’re exploring new technologies—like looking at satellite weather analytics to better understand and monitor natural catastrophes and assess damage—in near real time.
-Our clients in the retail sector are also benefitting from satellite weather data—with hyper-accurate, super-localized forecasting, companies are gaining valuable lead time—particularly when scaled across hundreds or thousands of locations—and taking advantage of shifting climate patterns before the competition catches wind.
+Big data is transforming the way many of our clients do business — and the way we do business with them.
+At Sawhorse, we’re helping our partners in the insurance industry evolve through new digital tools and tactics, and they’re exploring new technologies — like looking at satellite weather analytics to better understand and monitor natural catastrophes and assess damage — in near real-time.
+Our clients in the retail sector are also benefitting from satellite weather data — with hyper-accurate, super-localized forecasting, companies are gaining valuable lead time — particularly when scaled across hundreds or thousands of locations — and taking advantage of shifting climate patterns before the competition catches wind.

-As these in-space assets continue to grow in number, the problem of space debris—rocket remains, obsolete satellites, and other abandoned objects in orbit—will become increasingly evident.
-While a certain level of inevitable space junk is necessary to the business goals of private satellite operators, there is general consensus within the small sat industry that steps must be taken to mitigate unnecessary risk to fragile orbiting instruments.
+As these in-space assets continue to grow in number, the problem of space debris — rocket remains, obsolete satellites, and other abandoned objects in orbit — will become increasingly evident.
+While a certain level of inevitable space junk is necessary to the business goals of private satellite astropreneurs, there is general consensus within the small-sat industry that steps must be taken to mitigate unnecessary risk to fragile orbiting instruments.

 Entrepreneurial space companies are stepping in to offer novel solutions to this pressing problem by providing sophisticated, highly-precise debris tracking services.
-Others are developing satellite propulsion systems—enabling the small sats to better avoid detectable, trackable space debris.
+Other astropreneurs are developing satellite propulsion systems — enabling the small-sats to better avoid detectable, trackable space debris.
 Beyond these new tracking and mapping systems, there are also efforts to physically remove debris from orbit.
 Dozens of private companies are developing technical solutions to clear a path for the future.

-Less than ten years ago, to purchase a single round-trip ticket to the moon—at $30M a pop—was a fantasy reserved exclusively for the extremely wealthy and eccentric.
+Less than ten years ago, to purchase a single round-trip ticket to the moon — at $30M a pop — was a fantasy reserved exclusively for the extremely wealthy and eccentric.
 Today, pre-bookings start at $100K.
-These trips promise to deliver the sensation of floating—gravity-free— and a view from 120 kilometres above the Earth’s surface.
+These trips promise to deliver aspiring astropreneurs the sensation of floating — gravity-free — and a view from 120 kilometres above the Earth’s surface.